1- PURPOSE OF THE SILVER LEAGUE

 1. All substitutes must be age eligible to play in the division they’re substituting in and must be in a Silver League uniform.

-2. Division Representative and Sub Coordinator will have a complete roster of all teams.
+2. Division Representative and Sub Coordinator will have a complete roster of all players and draft ratings.

 3. Temporary subs will only be assigned by the appropriate Sub Coordinator.